 At the age of seventeen, Gielijn Escher decided to become a poster designer.
 His passion for collecting began very early.
 At the age of six he began collecting orange wrappers and labels from orange crates.
 Four years later he started his, now vast, collection of posters.

 Gielijn Escher studied in at the Institute for Applied Arts Education (IvKNO), the forerunner of the Gerrit Rietveld Academie in Amsterdam the 1960s.
 He has made announcements for dance and theatre performances, concerts and exhibitions.
 Typical of Escher’s independent vision was that he also had great admiration for more commercial designers such as Frans Mettes and Cor van Velsen.
 In the early 1970s Escher discovered the work of early-twentieth-century designer Lucian Bernhard and his contemporaries.
 Since then, Bernhard’s very simple and highly stylised Sachplakate have been a great source of inspiration for the designer.

 Museum Boijmans Van Beuningen is the Dutch podium for national and international design talent.
 Since 2011 the museum has presented a range of exciting design exhibitions as part of the programme ‘Design in Boijmans’.
-There is also a wealth of design on display in this summer.
-From July the museum’s new displays of its Design Collection will be opened in several phases.
-In addition, the museum is beginning the serie Design Column, highlighting current developments in Dutch design.
-Also you can visit a presentation of the work by textile designer Frans Dijkmeijer and an exhibition of Finnish glass by Cor and Sjoukje de Wit.
+There is also a wealth of design on display in the summer of 2012.
+From July 2012 the museum’s new displays of its Design Collection were opened in several phases.
+In addition, the museum began the serie Design Column, highlighting current developments in Dutch design.
+Also you could visit a presentation of the work by textile designer Frans Dijkmeijer and an exhibition of Finnish glass by Cor and Sjoukje de Wit.